root-project/web/primer/index.md

 # Graphs

-In this Chapter we will learn how to exploit some of the functionalities ROOT provides to display data exploiting the class `TGraphErrors`, which you already got to know previously.
+In this Chapter we will learn how to exploit some of the functionalities ROOT provides to display data exploiting the class {% include ref class="TGraphErrors" %}, which you already got to know previously.

 ## Read Graph Points from File